This article describes how to set up and use Wowza DRM with Wowza Streaming Engine™ media server software and EZDRM PlayReady DRM.

 - [Checksum] is the Checksum value in the <PlayReady> section of the EZDRM response.
 This is a special checksum of the key ID and is required to authenticate the player.

 Configure the Wowza Streaming Engine stream and EZDRM module

 Create and configure an application to ingest the source stream

 - Use one of the following articles to create an application:

 To set up DVR streaming, follow the live streaming instructions and then see Wowza nDVR overview.

-- Use the Test Players in Wowza Streaming Engine or the Wowza Test Players website to verify that you can play an unencrypted stream in the example Silverlight player.
+- Use your player or the test players on the Video Test Players webpage to verify that you can play an unencrypted stream in the example Silverlight player.
 The following is an example of the playback URL structure:

 Add and configure the EZDRM module in Wowza Streaming Engine Manager

 You must add the module to the application and then configure the module's properties.